Rupert Ursin: Education

-Ursin completed his Masters diploma in 2001, then in December 2006 completed a PhD dissertation at University of Vienna on quantum teleportation over long distances.
-He continued with postdoctoral studies in 2007, and since 2013 has served as a research group leader at the IQOQI.
+Ursin completed his Masters diploma in 2001, then in December 2006 completed a PhD dissertation at University of Vienna on quantum teleportation over long distances under the guidance of Anton Zeilinger.
+He continued with postdoctoral studies in 2007, and since 2013 has served as a research group leader and Deputy Director at the IQOQI.

 Research

 Ursin's research group is active in the field of quantum entanglement and communications.
 In particular, the team demonstrated an example of loophole-free Bell inequality and worked on quantum key distribution.

 In 2004, Ursin and colleagues from the Institute for Experimental Physics at the University of Vienna succeeded in the world's-first demonstration of quantum teleportation of a photon outside of the laboratory, sending it a distance of 600 meters across the River Danube.

 In 2007, Ursin's group succeeded in distributing entangled photons between the Canary Islands La Palma and Tenerife over a world-record distance of 144 km.

-In 2016, Ursin's group successfully tested entanglement in accelerated reference frames.
+In 2016, Ursin's group successfully tested entanglement in accelerated reference frames. and in a Zero-G flight.